 Individual contributors and first-line managers were more likely to list remote work opportunities as a key motivator for leaving the industry, indicating that organizations that provide more remote work options have a higher chance of retaining personnel at those levels.
-Respondents at the manager or director level also selected promotion opportunities as a key motivator for leaving the nuclear industry, indicating that other industries offer more opportunities for promotion.
+Respondents at the manager or director level also selected promotion opportunities as a key motivator for leaving the nuclear industry, indicating that individuals at this level may feel that other industries offer more opportunities for promotion.
 Organizations wishing to keep managers and directors should consider ways to offer more promotion opportunities to retain talent at that level.